The 12th and final group at the 2026 FIFA World Cup is Group L, a group featuring England, Croatia, Ghana and Panama.

 While some of the biggest names from that 2018 squad, including Luka Modric and Mateo Kovacic, are expected to feature this time around, this is largely a group of players either past their best or not at the level of the previous generation.

-Croatia should make it through Group L, but don't bank on them doing it as runners-up.
+Croatia should make it through Group L, but it will be a close race in the battle to finish as runners-up.

 Ghana